ahmed007boss/GeneralsModdingeXtended/Docs/ObjectBody/ObjectComponents/JetEngineComponent.md

 **Note**: If `NAME` is omitted, the component is automatically assigned the default name `MainEngine`.

 ## Notes
-- Engine components are specialized components for vehicle propulsion systems that affect movement performance when damaged or destroyed.
+- Jet engine components are specialized engine components for aircraft propulsion systems that affect movement performance when damaged or destroyed.
 - Movement performance properties use percentage values relative to the locomotor's base performance values.
-For example, `MaxSpeedDestroyed = 20%` means the vehicle moves at 20% of the locomotor's `MaxSpeed` when the engine is destroyed.
+For example, `MaxSpeedDestroyed = 20%` means the aircraft moves at 20% of the locomotor's `MaxSpeed` when the engine is destroyed.
 - The damaged performance properties ([MaxSpeedDamaged](#maxspeeddamaged), etc.) are optional - if not set, the locomotor uses its own default damaged performance values (`LocomotorTemplate.MaxSpeedDamaged`, etc.).
-- The destroyed performance properties ([MaxSpeedDestroyed](#maxspeeddestroyed), etc.) are required for the engine component to affect movement when destroyed.
-If not set (0.0), destroyed engine components do not affect movement performance.
+- The destroyed performance properties ([MaxSpeedDestroyed](#maxspeeddestroyed), etc.) are required for the jet engine component to affect movement when destroyed.
+If not set (0.0), destroyed jet engine components do not affect movement performance.
 - [MaxLiftDamaged](#maxliftdamaged) and [MaxLiftDestroyed](#maxliftdestroyed) are only applicable for aircraft locomotor types (e.g., `JetLocomotor`, `HelicopterLocomotor`).
-- For the engine component to affect movement performance, the locomotor must reference this component via `LocomotorTemplate.EngineComponentName` (see [Locomotor](../Locomotor.md) documentation).
+- For the jet engine component to affect movement performance, the locomotor must reference this component via `LocomotorTemplate.EngineComponentName` (see [Locomotor](../Locomotor.md) documentation).
 If `EngineComponentName` is empty, the locomotor defaults to looking for a component named `MainEngine`.
 - If the name token is omitted, the component is automatically assigned the default name `MainEngine`.
-This makes it easy to add a default engine component without specifying a name, and the locomotor will automatically find it if `EngineComponentName` is empty.
+This makes it easy to add a default jet engine component without specifying a name, and the locomotor will automatically find it if `EngineComponentName` is empty.
 - By default, [DamagedStatusType](#damagedstatustype) is set to `COMPONENT_ENGINE_DAMAGED` and [DestroyedStatusType](#destroyedstatustype) is set to `COMPONENT_ENGINE_DESTROYED` in the constructor.
 These defaults can be overridden by explicitly setting the properties.
+- Use multiple jet engine components for multi-engine aircraft to model partial failures (e.g., one engine destroyed reduces performance, but aircraft can still fly with remaining engines).

 ## Modder Recommended Use Scenarios